ytaka/drbqs/README.md

 The tasks are made from objects, an instance method of them, and its arguments.
 Because we use Marshal.dump and Marshal.load for communication of a server and nodes, the objects and the arguments must be marshalized.
-And also we tell the server and the nodes the definision of class of the objects and the arguments.
+And also we tell the server and the nodes the definition of class of the objects and the arguments.

 ## Requirements